Stenhousemuir F.C.: Supporters and rivalries

 Stenhousemuir Supporters' Trust is the official supporters' club of Stenhousemuir FC.
-It is a democratic organisation based on one vote per person, and its committee is elected every year by the members.
-It is the largest shareholder in the club with about 11% of the shares with the aim to increase the shareholding so that no individual(s) can wrest the control of the club away from its supporters.

 The club also draws much international support: the Norwegian Supporters' Club is a small supporters' organisation based in Oslo, Norway.
 The Supporters Club was founded on New Year's Eve 1992 by Rolf Erik Wulff, Christian Wulff and Kjell Jarslett.
 In 1996 it was given one share of Stenhousemuir F.C. as a recognition of their support and promotion of the club.
-As of today, the supporters club and its members owns about 5% of the shares in Stenhousemuir.
-Stenhousemuir FC also has Danish support.
-The Denmark-based supporters club is an unofficial Warriors fan club founded and established in the summer 2000.
 The fan club has approximately 30 members.

-Stenhousemuir Supporters Trust, also known as The 'Warriors Supports Trust' is registered with the Financial Services Agency as a not-for-profit Industrial and Provident Society.
+Stenhousemuir Supporters Trust, also known as The 'Warriors Supports Trust', is registered with the Financial Services Agency as a not-for-profit Industrial and Provident Society.
 It was established in 2003.
 It works with the Board of the football club and the Supporters Club to develop a more successful football club.
-The annual membership subscription of the Trust is £5 but Trust members can take out either a 'silver' membership of £5 a month, or a 'gold' membership of £10 a month.
-The cash obtained from membership of the Trust is used to buy shares the football club has for sale, and hence the club benefits financially.
-Since its inception the Trust has given money to the club and its members have given their time and labour towards several projects.
-The current Chairman of the Stenhousemuir Supporters Trust is Graeme Wallace, who is also the stadium announcer at Ochilview.
+The current chairman of the Stenhousemuir Supporters Trust is Graeme Wallace, who is also the stadium announcer at Ochilview.

 Notable fans include The Wire actor Isiah Whitlock and Monty Python star Michael Palin.

 The biggest rivals are East Stirlingshire with whom they share a fierce local rivalry, as they are both from the Falkirk area and have frequently played in the same division as well as sharing the same stadium for a period.

 There is a smaller rivalry with Falkirk.